armory/documentation/_spinnaker/terraform_integration.md

       * You can add multiple profiles under the `profile` section.
       * Do not commit plain text secrets to `terraformer-local.yml`.
 Instead, use a secret store: [Vault](/spinnaker-install-admin-guides/secrets-vault), an [encrypted S3 bucket](/spinnaker-install-admin-guides/secrets-s3), or an [encrypted GCS bucket](/spinnaker-install-admin-guides/secrets-gcs).
+      * Only one option parameter at a time is supported.
+This means that you can use a private key file (`sshPrivateKeyFilePath`) or the key (`sshPrivateKey`) as the option.
+To use the key file path, use `sshPrivateKeyFilePath` for the option and provide the path to the key file.
+The path can also be encrypted using a secret store such as Vault.
+The following `option` example uses `sshPrivateKeyFilePath`:

+        ```
+        options:
+        sshPrivateKeyFilePath: encryptedFile:<secret_store>!e:...
+        ```

+        For more information, see the documentation for your secret store.
 3. Save the file.

 ### Enabling the Terraform Integration UI